Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/Blink.rst

 .. image:: ../_static/imgs/01_05.png
     :align: center

-After the execution, a new terminal window will output the characters “Hello, World!”, as shown below:
+After the execution, a new terminal window will output the characters "Hello, World!", as shown below:

 .. image:: ../_static/imgs/01_06.png
     :align: center